Peytoncl/Presenceanator/README.md

 # What is Presenceanator?

-Presenceanator is a software designed to help making a custom Discord Rich Presence, easy and fast.
+Presenceanator is a software designed to help make a custom Discord Rich Presence, easy and fast.

 # How to use